giraffe-fsharp/Giraffe/README.md

 ### Who is it for?

 ASP.NET Core Lambda is intended for developers who want to build rich web applications on top of ASP.NET Core in a functional first approach.
-ASP.NET Core is a powerfull web platform with a huge community behind it and ASP.NET Core Lambda is designed for F# developers who want to benefit from that eco system.
+ASP.NET Core is a powerfull web platform with Microsoft and a big community behind it and ASP.NET Core Lambda is designed for F# developers who want to benefit from that eco system.

-It is designed to be as lean as possible and only to extend ASP.NET Core where there's a lack for functional programmers instead of re-inventing the whole platform from scratch.
-The main mentality is to stand on top of the shoulders of a strong platform and re-use the existing ASP.NET Core building blocks where possible.
+It is designed to be as lean as possible and to extend ASP.NET Core only where there's a lack for functional programmers instead of re-inventing the entire platform from scratch.
+It's mentality is to stand on top of the shoulders of a strong platform and re-use the existing ASP.NET Core building blocks where possible.

 ## Basics